 The world is preoccupied with coronavirus, however, our health is also being impacted by climate change in a number of ways.
 There are a host of serious diseases that are being unleashed as the world continues to warm.
 Melting ice and rising seas are expected to add to the number of pathogens that undermine human health.

-INSECT-BORNE DISEASE: More heat and water means more more biting insects like mosquitoes and as a result we will see the spread of diseases like zika, dengue, chikungunya and malaria.
-Ticks, like those that cause lyme disease and babesiosis may also increase.
+- INSECT-BORNE DISEASE: More heat and water means more biting insects like mosquitoes and as a result, we will see the spread of diseases like zika, dengue, chikungunya, and malaria.
+Ticks, like those that cause Lyme disease and babesiosis, may also increase.

-FOOD: Poor nutrition can undermine health and increasing temperatures on land and in the oceans are undermining food quality and contributing to food insecurity.
-Climate change decreases crop yields and increase the incidence of food borne diseases.
+- FOOD: Poor nutrition can undermine health and increasing temperatures on land and in the oceans are undermining food quality and contributing to food insecurity.
+Climate change decreases crop yields and increases the incidence of food-borne diseases.